arpitbbhayani/articles/blogs/udemy-sql-taxonomy.md

     return path
 ```

 We can do a lot better than this.
-Since we know that the hierarchy has at max 3 levels, we can just do this in one SQL query with some edge case handling on application side.
+Since we know that the hierarchy has at max 3 levels, we can just do this in one SQL query with some edge case handling on the application side.

-The SQL query would have joining `3` instances of `topics` table, each one handling one level in the hierarchy.
+The SQL query would have to join `3` instances of the `topics` table, each one handling one level in the hierarchy.
 The SQL query looks that fetches `id` and `name` of the topics in the topic path is as follows

 ```sql
 SELECT topics_level1.id, topics_level1.name,